 Put simply, it’s a check of your business accounts against your bank statements.
-The two sets of records should agree with each other, but if not, you will need to find out why?
+The two sets of records should agree with each other, but if that is not the case, you will need to find out why and correct any errors.
+This guide explains why a bank reconciliation is important and answers some of the common questions people ask us.

 What’s the point?

-Regular bank reconciliation has a number of benefits including:
+Regular bank reconciliation provides a number of benefits for your business including:

 - Catch payment errors and fraud – spot incorrect payments or suspicious activity